cap-js-community/websocket/README.md

 ### Server Socket

 Each CDS handler request context is extended to hold the current server `socket` instance of the event.
-It can be accessed via `req.context.socket` or `cds.context.socket`.
+It can be accessed via the service websocket facade via `req.context.ws.service` or `cds.context.ws.service`.
+In addition the native websocket server socket can be accessed via `req.context.ws.socket` or `cds.context.ws.socket`.
-Events can be directly emitted via the `socket` bypassing CDS runtime.
+Events can be directly emitted via the native `socket`, bypassing CDS runtime, if necessary.

 ### Middlewares